-The Company has adopted these policies and none of them had a significant effect on the financial statements.
+The Company has adopted this policy and it doesn't have a significant effect on the consolidated financial statements.
 The Company has reviewed new and revised accounting pronouncements that have been issued but are not yet effective.
-The Company has not early adopted any of these standards and is currently evaluating the impact, if any, that these standards might have on its financial statements.
+The Company has not early adopted any of these standards and is currently evaluating the impact, if any, that these standards might have on its consolidated financial statements.